Ivy Hui, BCom’18

 What opportunities arose from navigating change?

 My ambitiousness working abroad alone was definitely noticed by my firm.
 Colleagues admired that I left family to pursue a career of my own in a city I have never been in.
-Hence, I was offered more opportunities to represent the firm and also transfer to their headquarters.
+Hence, I was offered more opportunities to represent the firm and also transfer to another region to look after more projects.
 It felt good to be acknowledged and recognized for my performance beyond my job!